Signal processing

 findsignal(r, s)

-Returns named tuple (time=t, amplitude=a) where t is a vector of arrival times and a is a vector of complex amplitudes of the arrivals.
+Returns named tuple (time=t, amplitude=a, mfo=m) where t is a vector of arrival times, a is a vector of complex amplitudes of the arrivals, and m is the complex matched filter output (if keyword parameter mfo is set to true).
 The arrivals are sorted in ascending order of arrival times.

 Examples: